Gluten Intolerance - Celiac Disease

 Dental Treatment for enamel hypoplasia caused by Celiac

 Due to the poor bonding characteristics of this patient's enamel, crowns had to be placed on every tooth in her mouth to stop the wear and erosion and to restore a healthy occlusal (bite) relationship.
 Empress crowns were placed on her front teeth and porcelain fused to gold crowns were placed on her posterior teeth.
-See her complete dental story.
+See the case report of her complete dental story.

 Patients with dental enamel defects of the entire secondary dentition should be screened for celiac disease even in the absence of gastrointestinal symptoms.
 There can also be recurrent aphthous stomatitis.
 This disease affects one in 100 individuals, and 97% of those affected are undiagnosed.